reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 Both methods are intermediate operations so we still need to call a terminal operation to trigger the sorting.

 ## Matching and Filtering Operations
-The Stream interface provides methods to detect whether the elements of a stream comply to a condition (called the predicate) specified as input:
+The Stream interface provides methods to detect whether the elements of a stream comply to a condition (called the predicate) specified as input.
+All of these methods are terminal operations that return a boolean.

 ### `anyMatch()`